emissary-ingress/emissary/user-guide/with-istio.md

 Are you looking to run Ambassador without Istio?
 You probably want to check out the [Getting Started](getting-started.md) guide for Ambassador alone.
 <hr />

 Ambassador is an API Gateway for microservices.
 [Istio](https://istio.io/) is a service mesh for microservices.
-Both use [Envoy](https://lyft.github.io/envoy/) for the heavy lifting, but they have different goals:
+Both use [Envoy](https://lyft.github.io/envoy/) for the heavy lifting.

-- Ambassador (and the other elements of [Project Blackbird](https://www.datawire.io/)) is all about reducing friction for developers working with microservices -- especially those just getting started with microservices.
-- Istio is more about powerful functionality, with a bit of an ops focus at the moment.

-Obviously there's a lot of overlap between the two, and in particular we expect to be able to bring more of Ambassador's functionality into Istio over time -- but for now, using Ambassador as an API gateway fronting an Istio mesh is the simple way to get the best of both worlds.
-This is especially true since Ambassador can take care of URL rewriting and managing the `Host` header on the way into your microservices, and these two things can be otherwise quite irritating for your microservice developers.
+Given the use of Envoy, there's a good amount of overlap between the two.
+In particular, we expect to be able to bring more of Ambassador's functionality into Istio over time -- but for now, using Ambassador as an API gateway fronting an Istio mesh is the simplest way to get an integrated service mesh that handles external traffic.
+Ambassador takes care of URL rewriting and managing the `Host` header on the way into your microservices, two things that can be otherwise quite irritating for your microservice developers.

 ### Caveats